NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Remember that each column is a single DOF of the joint, not a single joint, as we want each DOF with respect to each effector position component (hence we only change the effector position component on each row within the col, the DOF its differentiated against (and thus perturbed by) remains the same).

 Problem is, the Traversal function starts from root, and will continually evaluate the whole joint hierarchy, not just the chain, so Maybe I can replace the current traversal recursive logic, with an iterative approach, seen as we have a bounded joint chain defined anyway.
+Should be fine to use iterative approach because we can assume each joint just has one child because we are just traversing along a linear chain (ie we don't need recursive call to each current joints, children).